Rami O Tadros, MD Email Rami Tadros

 - Mount Sinai St. Luke's and Mount Sinai West

-Dr. Tadros received a Bachelor of Science degree Summa Cum Laude from Saint Xavier University in Chicago, Illinois.
-Dr. Tadros then went on to earn a Doctor of Medicine from Ross University School of Medicine with highest honors.
-Dr. Tadros completed his training at The Mount Sinai Medical Center as a member of the first integrated Vascular Surgery Class.
+Dr. Tadros received his Bachelor of Science from Saint Xavier University where he graduated summa cum laude.
+He proceeded to earn his Doctor of Medicine from Ross University School of Medicine, having graduated with the highest honors.
+Dr. Tadros completed his residency training in Integrated Vascular Surgery at the Mount Sinai Medical Center.

 Am Board of Surgery (Sub: General Vascular Surg)

 - Aortic Aneurysm

 - Aortic Dissection

 - Peripheral Vascular Disease

 - Pulmonary Embolism